marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">We transform the axes as well.</div>
 </div>

-### A Better Space for Pulling Words
+### A Better Space for Pulling Words ✅

-Now that we have an understanding of how we can use linear transformations to obtain new embedding spaces, let's think about why this would be useful.
-Let's look at three spaces: our original space and two transformed spaces.
+Now that we understand how linear transformations can create new embedding spaces, let's explore why that's useful.
+Consider three embedding spaces: the original and two transformed versions.

 <div class="body-image">
     <video src="attention-three-transformed-spaces.mp4"></video>
     <div class="image-text">Our original space and two transformed spaces.</div>
 </div>

 Is one space better than the others for pulling the word "apple"?
 Remember, our goal is to separate the two meanings of "apple".
-In space B, the attention step barely distinguishes the two meanings of "apple" whereas in space C the two updated vectors for "apple" are far apart.
-So here, space C is better.
+In space B, attention barely distinguishes the two meanings of "apple" — the vectors end up too close.
+But in space C, they're pulled far apart, which is exactly what we want.

-We will now use the transformed vectors to move the vector for "apple".
-That is, we will transform the vectors before we use them in the linear combination that defines the new "apple" vector.
-The transformed version of these vectors are referred to as *values*, denoted $v$, and the matrix used to compute them is referred to as $W_V$.
+Let's now use transformed vectors — instead of the original ones — when computing the linear combination that defines the new "apple" vector.
+The transformed vectors are referred to as *values*, denoted $v$, and the matrix used to compute them is denoted $W_V$.

 <div class="body-image">
     <video src="attention-values-lin-comb.mp4"></video>
     <div class="image-text">We use transformed versions of the vectors, called <em>values</em>, in the linear combination.</div>
 </div>

-What about computing the coefficients — that is how much each word should pull "apple"?
-Do we use the same transformed vectors for computing those?
-We certainly could and that would likely be better than using the untransformed vectors.
-But let's hold that thought for now.
+But what about the coefficients — the attention scores that tell us how much each word should pull "apple"?
+Should we use these same transformed vectors to compute them too?
+We could — and that might already work better than using untransformed embeddings.
+But there's an even more powerful approach.
+We'll come back to that in a moment.

-### Asymmetric Pull
+### Asymmetric Pull ✅

-As we've discussed, it is not only "apple" that gets pulled.
-Each word in the phrase pulls each other word.
-So, just as "banana" pulls "apple", "apple" also pulls "banana".
+As we've discussed, attention isn't just applied to a single word like "apple" — every word pulls and is pulled by every other word.
+So just as "banana" pulls "apple", "apple" also pulls "banana".

-The pulling force that one word exerts on the other is completely determined by the similarity of the words.
-This means that it is always the case that "banana" pulls "apple" just as much "apple" pulls "banana".
-This may not always be desirable.
+The pulling force that one word exerts on another is completely determined by the similarity of the two words.
+This means that it is always the case that "banana" pulls "apple" just as much as "apple" pulls "banana".
+This symmetry is not always desirable.
 We can find examples where we'd want asymmetric pull.

 Take the words "bride" and "ring".
 If a phrase contains the word "bride", it is quite likely that the word "ring" will appear.
 So, we want "bride" to exert a strong pulling force on "ring".
 On the other hand, if a phrase contains the word "ring", it is not as likely that the word "bride" will appear.
 It could be referring to a piece of jewelry, a boxing ring, or perhaps a phone call.
-So, we want "ring" to exert a less strong pulling force on "bride".
+So, we want "ring" to exert a weaker pulling force on "bride".

 Let's introduce some vocabulary to describe this.
-We will call the word that is pulled the *query* and the word that pulls the *key*.
-In our "bride" and "ring" example we want this:
+We will call the word that is being pulled the *query*, and the word that pulls the *key*.
+In our "bride" and "ring" example, we want this:

 - When "bride" is the key and "ring" is the query — that is when "bride" pulls "ring" — we want a strong pulling force.
-- When "ring" is the key and "bride" is the query — that is when "ring" pulls "bride" — we want a weak pulling force.
+- But when "ring" is the key and "bride" is the query — that is when "ring" pulls "bride" — we want a weaker pulling force.

 <div class="body-image">
     <img src="attention-asymmetric-forces.png" alt="Asymmetric pulling forces">